 Social injustice is the extent to which the pursuit of what we value is inhibited by oppressive institutional constraints and barriers.

 “Systemic” or “institutional” racism exists where institutions, which are a part of a system, discriminate or are prejudging people based on their race.
 (We should also consider ethnicity, social class, and one’s sex in discussions of systemic barriers.)

-“White privilege” refers to a social structure based a white-skinned racial hierarchy and the relative ease in which a person with white skin can navigate life as compared to those with skin of another color.
+“White privilege” refers to a social structure based a white-skinned racial hierarchy and the relative ease with which a person with white skin can navigate life as compared to those with skin of another color.

 “Civil rights” are citizen’s rights.